jkguiang/rtt-lab/client/README.md

     |- ...
     +- report_5.json.gz
 ```
 Note, in particular, that `--tag=chunk1KB_file12KB` gave us a nicely identifiable output directory.
-This allows the us to run the same test for many different configurations.
+This allows us to save the output from the same test for many different configurations.

 ## Writing tests
 Tests should be consolidated to a single file written to the `experiments` directory.
 In that file, there should be a single function that runs the relevant code for the test.
 This function must then be wrapped by the `rtt_test` wrapper, which will enforce the requirement that each test return a dictionary wherein it will write the test's runtime.
 Lastly, each test should have the following options in its CLI: